A parasitologist studies the life cycle of parasites and their hosts.

 What Is the Job Demand for Parasitologists?

-BLS reported in 2016 that the job demand for all microbiologists (including parasitologists) was 4%.
-This is around half the standard rate of all jobs in the US at present.
+BLS reported that between 2020 and 2030, the job demand for all microbiologists (including parasitologists) is projected to increase by 5 percent.* This is around half the standard rate of all jobs in the US at present.
 The reason for this slowing in growth are cuts to the Federal government budget with this area making up most of the roles.
 However, some of the slack may be taken up in pharmaceutical in the search for new treatments.
 Antibiotic-resistant bugs mean medical researchers need to explore other options; parasite genetics may be one area.

 What Are the Education Requirements to Become a Parasitologist?